 Various discussions between the Supreme Court, Judicial Council staff, Appellate Presiding Justices and Appellate Clerks yielded general agreement that all courts could benefit from a coordinated approach to this project and that the development of standards would be a useful foundational element for planning and implementing this new court function.
 Staff noted that in addition to technical standards that could be used for design and construction of upgraded courtroom systems, there was also a need to consider operational details, such as the website interfaces through with the public would access the hearings remotely and the functionality they would experience when viewing online.
 The Appellate Clerks noted that the standards should be flexible enough to accommodate both different practices in different courts and the different level of expectation for the Supreme Court.
 Consequently, these draft standards address both technical and operational details.

-It was further noted that a standards based approach could enable reduced capital cost if multiple projects could be undertaken in a relatively short time and economies of scale created for equipment purchases and labor costs.
-Similar systems could also make maintenance easier, enable a less expensive maintenance contract to cover multiple locations, enable a less expensive statewide contract for web conference software and hardware, reduce costs for maintenance and repair over time.
+It was further noted that a standards based approach could enable reduced capital cost if multiple projects could be undertaken in a relatively short time and economies of scale created for equipment purchases and installation costs.
+Similar systems could also make maintenance easier, enable a less expensive maintenance contract to cover multiple locations, enable a less expensive statewide contract for streaming software and hardware, and reduce costs for maintenance and repair over time.
 All of these ideas can be investigated and addressed by the workgroup.

 Project scope